cchudzicki-ocw-testing/14.01-fall-2018/content/resources/lec-4-demand-curves.md

 Description
 -----------

 Prof. Gruber begins the lecture by explaining how to derive demand curves.
 Other topics covered include elasticity of demand, income shifts, and effects of a price change.
-See [Handout 4]({{< baseurl >}}/pages/lecture-notes) for relevant graphs for this lecture.
+See {{< resource_link e4635a41-3517-f55c-518f-491dae1f8f0a "Handout 4" >}} for relevant graphs for this lecture.

 **Instructor:** Prof. Jonathan Gruber